SharkSnack/shiren-4/content/system/villages.md

   Tavern <img src="../images/other/icon_tavern.png"/>
 </div>

-- Allies can be recruited from the tavern after they join you.
+- Allies can be recruited inside the tavern after they join you.
 - Talk to the woman behind the counter to receive Undo Grass.
 - Talk to the youth near the right wall to set the Bargain Hunter shopping flag.
 - Talk to Banana Prince outside the tavern to set the Banana Kingdom flag.